Routine Physical Saves Veteran’s Life after Burn Pit Exposure

 “I was a senior NCO [non-commissioned officer], and I eventually became an officer.
 I knew nothing about toxic exposure, and I commanded soldiers in combat,” Andrew said.
 “Everything we do in the military is about risk mitigation, and it wasn’t even on my radar.
 I've talked to a lot of still-serving officers who served under me, and I've relayed this information to them, and they're now relaying to their soldiers.
 So just the fact that as a community, we're actually becoming aware of this and talking about it is amazing.”

-The effect of toxic exposure on service members was officially recognized in 2022 with the passage of the SFC Health Robison Honoring Our PACT Act, which guarantees care and benefits for veterans who suffer ill effects of exposure to burn pits and other toxic substances while serving our nation.
+The effect of toxic exposure on service members was officially recognized on Aug.
+10, 2022, when President Joe Biden signed the SFC Health Robison Honoring Our PACT Act into law.
+The PACT Act guarantees care and benefits for veterans who suffer ill effects of exposure to burn pits and other toxic substances while serving our nation.

 WWP and other veterans service organizations advocated diligently for years to get this groundbreaking legislation passed and help warriors across the country.